YCAMInterlab/Duration/README.md

 ![RecordingGenerator](http://www.duration.cc/duration_datagenerator.png)

-* NOTE: This is still an experimental feature that is fun to experiment with but has quirks.
+* NOTE: This is still an experimental feature with a few quirks.
 Be careful about receiving values out of range, recording over existing data or ending up with huge amounts of unmanageable keyframes!
 All of these cases are not yet handled very well by Duration.

 ## Hacking on Duration

-Duration is open source and free to use as is in any type of project.
-Timelines are used in so many different scenarios there is no way that one application could solve them all, with this in mind Duration was built to be broken.
+Duration is open source and free to use.
+Timelines are used in so many different scenarios there is no way that one application could solve them all, with this in mind Duration was built to be extended.
 There are a few ways to approach customizing Duration.

 ### Download source bundle